-Based on our testing of 40 randomly selected consumer files from a population of 6,685, it came to our attention that some files were missing proper documentation that is required to determine consumer eligibility.
+Based on our testing of 40 randomly selected consumer files from a population of 7,299, it came to our attention that a file was missing proper documentation that is required as evidence of consumer eligibility.

 Effect:

 Improper documentation of consumer eligibility for Medicaid Waiver.